Mallick17/AWS-Analytics/README.md

   * Metadata cataloging
 * Query engines (Athena, Spark) must scan files directly → slower at scale.

----

 #### **2.3 S3 Tables (Table Buckets)**

-A **special type of S3 bucket** that stores structured tabular datasets using **Apache Iceberg** with:

-* ACID transactions
-* Schema evolution
-* Time-travel queries
-* Automatic maintenance (file compaction, metadata cleanup)
+- Purpose-built for tabular, structured datasets (like a database table: columns and rows).
+- Stored in a new kind of S3 bucket type called a “table bucket”; tables are first-class resources managed by S3 itself.
+- Data is stored using the Apache Iceberg format (Parquet files + metadata), enabling advanced features like schema evolution, ACID transactions, and time travel queries.
-* 3x faster query performance than self-managed Iceberg on S3
+- Provides higher transactions per second (TPS) and 3x better query throughput than using self-managed Iceberg tables in standard S3 buckets.
-* Higher TPS for analytics workloads
+- Integrates natively with analytics engines like Athena, Redshift, Amazon SageMaker Lakehouse, AWS Glue Data Catalog and Apache Spark, Flink, Hive engines for direct SQL queries.
+- Automatic table optimization: handles file compaction, metadata management, and optimizations to improve performance and lower storage costs.
+- Table-level permissions, automated maintenance, and seamless integration with AWS Data Lake and Lakehouse services.

-* Up to **10 table buckets per region**
+> Up to **10 table buckets per region**
-* Up to **10,000 tables per bucket**
+> Up to **10,000 tables per bucket**

-S3 Tables integrate natively with:

-* Amazon Athena
-* Amazon Redshift
-* Amazon SageMaker Lakehouse
-* AWS Glue Data Catalog
-* Apache Spark, Flink, Hive engines

-S3 automatically optimizes table data layout and metadata for analytics.
+> S3 automatically optimizes table data layout and metadata for analytics.

 ---